-The Mountain Race, as it is locally known, first run in 1960 as part of the village show and every year since 1973 (except in 2001 when the show was cancelled due to the Foot & Mouth outbreak).
-It is a traditional village show fell race, basically one from the show ground field to the highest local peak and back.
+The Mountain Race, as it is locally known, was first run in 1960 as part of the village show and every year since 1973 (except in 2001 when the show was cancelled due to the Foot & Mouth outbreak).
+It is a traditional village show fell race, basically one from the showground field to the highest local peak and back.

-Revised Route (2002-2009): was the original straight out and back but diverted to the main track to avoid the stiles in the bottom fields.
-A safety concern was with zig-zags section with high speed front runners hurtling through lower speed back markers.
+Race Route (2010-2019): A safety concern from the 2002 route was with zig-zags section with high-speed front runners hurtling through lower speed backmarkers.
 Hence the decision was taken to move the descent route onto the northern spur creating a circular route.

 The course is approx 7.5km and 400m height gain/loss.

 Revised Route (2002-2009): With crops in the lower fields the route was diverted to the main track for the 2002 race.
 This also stopped the queues for the stiles.
 The route change added an additional 200m to the length of the race.

 Original Route (1973-2000): headed diagonally up the fields from the waterworks on the public footpath.